HL7/fhirpath.js/README.md

 ```js
 evaluate(resourceObject, fhirPathExpression, environment, model, options);
 ```
+where:
+* resourceObject - FHIR resource, part of a resource (in this case fhirPathExpression.base should be provided), bundle as js object or array of resources.
+* fhirPathExpression - string with FHIRPath expression, sample 'Patient.name.given',
+  or object, if fhirData represents the part of the FHIR resource:
+    * fhirPathExpression.base - base path in resource from which fhirData was extracted
+    * fhirPathExpression.expression - FHIRPath expression relative to path.base
+* environment - a hash of variable name/value pairs.
+* model - the "model" data object specific to a domain, e.g. R4.
+  For example, you could pass in the result of require("fhirpath/fhir-context/r4");
+* options - additional options:
+    * options.resolveInternalTypes - whether values of internal
+      types should be converted to standard JavaScript types (true by default).
+      If false is passed, this conversion can be done later by calling fhirpath.resolveInternalTypes().
+    * options.traceFn - An optional trace function to call when tracing.
+    * options.userInvocationTable - a user invocation table used
+      to replace any existing or define new functions.
+    * options.async - defines how to support asynchronous functions:
+      false or similar to false, e.g. undefined, null, or 0 (default) - throw an exception, true or similar to true - return Promise, only for asynchronous functions, "always" - return Promise always.
+    * options.terminologyUrl - a URL that points to a FHIR RESTful API that is used to create %terminologies that implements the Terminology Service API.

 Note:  The resource will be modified by this function to add type information.